 First of all the route, illustrate the situation of the places somewhat.
 It went first to the Shinkansen to Morioka, capital of the prefecture of Iwate.
 That not even a three-hour.
 After a night in Morioka we went with an express train to the coast, to Miyako (good 2 Hours).
 After a night there, it should go to Tono.
 Tono is from the coast of Kamaishi forth pretty easily accessible.
 As the line of Miyako Kamaishi but unusable after an unpredictable time left, I went out of it, go back to Morioka and back from there rather inconvenient to have to Tono.
 Unless… I learned in Miyako, that there should be a mid bore regular bus service to Kamaishi.
 Therefore, the route changed spontaneously in the shorter – also nach Kamaishi, and then by train to Tono.
 That should save me a few hours and several thousand yen, but it also meant, I take the bus across the To be disaster to (hisaichi) Disaster area would drive.
 This should be good 9 Months after the tsunami actually be alright.
 Though: I would do the same, if I did not write this blog?
 Probably not.
 Ever since the earthquake me or this blog. his readers so far changed, I have a feeling, reasonable to have to inform (or it can be quite).
 But I digress again starting.
 After a night in Miyako so it went by bus to 陆 中 山田 Rikuchū-Yamada (1 Hour) and then take another bus to 釜 石 Kamaishi (45 Minutes).
 After a few hours' stay it went from there by rail to 遠野 Tōno (1 Hour).
 The next day we went to Tono with newly diagnosed lung inflammation Hiraizumi 平泉, I left out there in the hostel then spoiled with fresh oysters the stomach.
 And, This tour will be remembered.
 The following day (still unaware of the disastrous effect of bad oysters) It went back to Tokyo.

 But first, to Miyako: Miyako was one of the first towns taken by the tsunami, es the relativ nah am Epizentrum lag.
-Though: Although it is so close (good 100 km) the epicenter was, had the quake here “only” eine starke 5 on the Japanese intensity scale (Maximum: 7) a strongstarke 5 We were there as well, where I live, and that's good 40kmnt.
+Though: Although it is so close (good 100 km) the epicenter was, had the quake here “only” a strong 5 on the Japanese intensity scale (Maximum: 7) – a strong 5 We were there as well, where I live, and that's good 400 km.
 The main quake was 14:46 instead of – the largest wave reached by Miyako 35 Minutes, and later calculated that the wave was in places almost 38 Meters high.

 Coast at Jōdo-ga-hama